 Collecting valuable user-generated content takes more than coming up with a hashtag.
-Good UGC strategy adds value to the brand and brings user experience to another level.
+A good UGC strategy adds value to the brand and brings user experience to another level.

 User-generated content doesn’t just have to live on social media channels.
 You can quickly expand its reach and value by showing it directly on your website with interactive UGC widgets.

 User-generated content SaaS platforms like EmbedSocial can help you automatically generate, set up visual content curation, and display UGC in a real-time widget that you can publish on your website with a single line of code.

 EmbedSocial platform works with every CMS and popular eCommerce platform, so no matter what website builder you have, we got your back!